 This is generator would probably have formed part of Evershed's Patent Testing Set (1900 pattern).
-This model superseded the 1895 model and preceded the new model introduced in 1904.
+This model superseded the 1895 model and preceded the new model introduced in 1904 which had the meter and the generator in one box.
 The generators were also made for firing electric fuses.
 You can read the Evershed and Vignoles publicity material describing the 'new' 1900 pattern testing set of the time here.

 Evershed's 1895 pattern portable generator.